Float8@2bits: Entropy Coding Enables Data-Free Model Compression: Introduction

-While 8-bit quantization incurs negligible performance degradation \citep{kurtic_give_2025, NEURIPS2022_c3ba4962}, \mbox{4-bit} precision remains the current research frontier \citep{kurtic_give_2025}.
-Pushing beyond this frontier into ``extreme quantization'' (below 4~bits) poses significant challenges.
-Standard methods often result in catastrophic performance drops or require extensive recovery training \citep{egiazarian2024aqlm, tseng2024quip}.
-This reliance on training is problematic for specialized (instruction-tuned or reasoning) models where access to the original data and training is prohibitively expensive or legally restricted.
-Furthermore, while calibration-based PTQ methods offer an alternative, they are still computationally expensive and yield lower accuracy than recovery training \citep{lin2024awq, shao2024omniquant}.
-Purely data-free methods such as rounding-to-nearest (\amethod{RTN}) and Half-Quadratic Quantization (\amethod{HQQ}) \citep{badri2023hqq}, while fast and effective down to 4~bits, suffer from functional collapse in extreme compression regimes.
+While 8-bit quantization incurs negligible degradation \citep{kurtic_give_2025, NEURIPS2022_c3ba4962, shen_efficient_2024} and \mbox{4-bit} precision remains the research frontier \citep{kurtic_give_2025}, pushing into ``extreme quantization'' below 4~bits poses significant challenges.
+Existing methods trade accuracy against data and compute, which \citet{nagel2019datafree} organize into four levels.
+The most demanding rely on recovery training or quantization-aware training (Level 3--4) \citep{egiazarian2024aqlm, tseng2024quip}; this is problematic for specialized instruction-tuned or reasoning models, whose training data is often inaccessible or legally restricted.
+Calibration-based PTQ (Level 2) \citep{lin2024awq, shao2024omniquant} is cheaper but still data-dependent and less accurate.
+At the other extreme, purely data-free methods (Level 1) such as rounding-to-nearest (\amethod{RTN}) and Half-Quadratic Quantization (\amethod{HQQ}) \citep{badri2023hqq} are fast and universal, yet collapse below 4~bits.

 \paragraph{Quantization Bit-Width Determines Compression Rate.} A fundamental limitation of current quantization paradigms is the strict coupling between compression rate and representational precision.
 Achieving a specific storage gain requires a proportional reduction in the bit-width of the weights.
 For instance, quantizing from \floatsixteen to \intfour yields a compression factor of $4\times$.
 However, this relationship becomes a critical bottleneck in the extreme compression regime.
 To achieve $8\times$ compression, the standard framework dictates the use of a 2-bit representation, forcing the model to approximate complex weight distributions using only four distinct values.
 This lack of expressivity explains why standard quantization methods fail to preserve performance without explicitly accounting for outliers \citep{kim2024squeezellm} or resorting to extensive recovery training \citep{egiazarian2024aqlm, tseng2024quip}.